East Stirlingshire boss Derek Ure is hoping to go through the next two weeks unscathed as the Lowland League side build up to a Cup double header.

 “We’ve got the Scottish Cup soon as well which is another very difficult game, but these are games we feel we can ultimately win if we do our job properly.”

-East Stirlingshire have signed Livingston youngster Jack Duncan on loan until the season.
-The 18-year-old towering centre back joined the Lions in the summer after being released by Hibernian.
+East Stirlingshire have signed Livingston youngster Jack Duncan on loan until the end of the season.
+The 18-year-old centre back joined the Lions in the summer after being released by Hibernian.